anyscale/templates/templates/endpoints_v2/README.md

 # Endpoints - Deploy, configure, and serve LLMs

 The guide below walks you through the steps required for deployment of LLM endpoints.
 Based on Ray Serve and RayLLM, the foundation for [Anyscale-Hosted Endpoints](http://anyscale.com/endpoints), the Endpoints template provides an easy to configure solution for ML Platform teams, Infrastructure engineers, and Developers who want to deploy optimized LLMs in production.
+We have provided a number of examples for popular open-source models (Llama2, Mistral, Mixtral, embedding models, and more) with different GPU accelerator and tensor-parallelism configurations in the `models` directory.

 # Deploy the model on Workspace

 The serve.yaml file in this example runs the Llama-7B model.
 There are 2 important configurations you would need to modify:
 1. The `models` config in `serve.yaml` contains a list of YAML files for the models you want to deploy.
-We have provided a number of examples for popular open-source models with different GPU accelerator and tensor-parallelism configurations in the `models` directory.
-You can also define your own model YAML file in the `models/` directory and run that instead.
-Follow the CustomModels [guide](CustomModels.md) for that.
+You can any of the models in the `models` directory or define your own model YAML file and run that instead.
+Follow the CustomModels [guide](CustomModels.md) for bringing your own models.
 2. `HUGGING_FACE_HUB_TOKEN` - The Meta Llama-2 family of models need the HUGGING_FACE_HUB_TOKEN environment variable to be set to a Hugging Face Access Token for an account with permissions to download the model.

 From the terminal use the Ray Serve CLI to deploy a model: